 His research has focused on signal transduction, with an emphasis on both Wnt signaling and circadian rhythms.
 Early work examined the roles of Protein Phosphatase 2A and Casein Kinase 1 play in these processes.
 In Singapore, studies of phosphorylation of the PERIOD protein lead to the elucidation of the phosphoswitch model controlling circadian clock speed.
 In addition, his laboratory collaborated to develop a small molecule inhibitor of Wnt secretion, ETC-159, a drug now in human clinical trials.

-Regulation of Wnt signaling, with an emphasis on adult stem cell function and therapeutic targeting
+Regulation of Wnt signaling, with an emphasis on Wnt delivery and therapeutic targeting

 Our laboratory discovered in the late 1990s that specific targeting subunits of Protein Phosphatase 2A (PP2A) regulated β-catenin degradation in the Wnt pathway, a finding that led to fruitful studies of how phosphorylation regulates Wnt/β-catenin signaling downstream of the membrane.
-Because multiple Wnts and Wnt-regulated pathways are aberrantly regulated in cancer, my lab has focused recently on Wnt biogenesis, understanding where in the stem cell niche Wnts come from in normal and disease states, and how we can therapeutically target all Wnts by drugging a key step in early Wnt biogenesis.
-This has led to development of a drug, ETC159, now in phase 1 clinical trials.
+Because multiple Wnts and Wnt-regulated pathways are aberrantly regulated in cancer, my lab has recently focused on Wnt biogenesis, delivery and targets.

 Protein Phosphorylation regulated by PP2A and Casein Kinase 1

-As a postdoctoral fellow, I discovered that a cellular protein phosphatase, PP2A, could activate eukaryotic DNA replication in a model system by site-specific dephosphorylation.
-Early in my independent research career at the University of Utah, my laboratory identified casein kinase 1 as the counter-regulator, and identified novel targeting subunits, the B56 family, of protein phosphatase 2A.
-Over the following years we have studied the important of these subunits in determining PP2A substrate specificity and intracellular localization.
+As a postdoctoral fellow, I discovered that protein phosphatase, PP2A could activate eukaryotic DNA replication in a model system by site-specific dephosphorylation.
+Early in my independent research career at the University of Utah, my laboratory identified casein kinase 1 as the counter-regulator of PP2A.
 We continue to study the role of PP2A and Casein Kinase 1 family members in cancer-related cellular processes, most notably in circadian rhythms and Wnt signaling.

 Regulation of Circadian Rhythms by Protein Phosphorylation